small-cactus/M.I.L.E.S/README.md

 - 🧮 **Calculator:** Don't rely on language model math, Miles can use a real calculator.
 - 🧩 **Multi-tasker:** Miles can use up to 3 tools at the same time.
 - 🤔 **Context:** Miles has context about him, who made him, the app he's in, and who you are through things you ask him to remember.
 - 🎙️ **Realistic Voice:** Miles doesn't sound like a robot, he sounds real.
+(Both faster and cheaper than eleven labs for the same quality - OpenAI TTS)
 - 🔊 **Wake word:** Our wake word detection is on par with smart home assistants.

 💡 **Note:** Before diving in, make sure you have your **OpenAI API key**.
 Place this key within the quotes in the `apikey.py` file.